• Home

 President Donald Trump gesturing during his State of the Union address

-As the conflict in Iran stretches into its fourth day and threatens to spill over into the wider region, the staggering financial and strategic costs the U.S. is incurring to finance its military efforts are colliding with a sobering admission from the Oval Office.
+As the conflict in Iran stretches into its fourth day and threatens to spill over into the wider region, the staggering financial and strategic costs the U.S. is incurring to fuel its military efforts are colliding with a sobering admission from the Oval Office.

 Recommended Video

-Since military strikes targeting Iran’s leadership began on Saturday, the Trump administration has provided several explanations to justify its campaign, although has refrained from explicitly mentioning a change in leadership as a clear-cut goal—despite its outcome so far effectively amounting to a decapitation.
+Since military strikes targeting Iran’s leadership began on Saturday, the Trump administration has provided several explanations to justify its campaign, although it has refrained from explicitly mentioning a change in leadership as a clear-cut goal—despite its outcome so far effectively amounting to a decapitation.
 Over the weekend, President Donald Trump claimed initial strikes had killed as many as 48 members of Iran’s leadership, including Supreme Leader Ali Khamenei.

-“This is not a so-called ‘regime change war’, but the regime sure did change,” Defense Secretary Pete Hegseth said during public remarks Monday.
+“This is not a so-called regime-change war, but the regime sure did change,” Defense Secretary Pete Hegseth said during public remarks Monday.

 But for Trump, the attack’s sweeping scale has also been accompanied by a lack of clarity as to what comes next, specifically to plug a gaping leadership vacuum without risking a reversion to Khamenei’s dictatorial rule.
 It’s a challenge of which even Trump is painfully aware.

-“The worst case would be we do this and then somebody takes over who’s as bad as the previous person,” Trump said during public remarks Tuesday, outlining a worst-case scenario that might mirror the very instability the military operation was ostensibly designed to resolve.
+“The worst case would be we do this, and then somebody takes over who’s as bad as the previous person,” Trump said during public remarks Tuesday, outlining a worst-case scenario that might mirror the very instability the military operation was ostensibly designed to resolve.

 “It would probably be the worst.
-You go through this, and then, in five years, you realize you put somebody in who was no better,” Trump stated.
+You go through this, and then in five years, you realize you put somebody in who was no better,” Trump stated.

 The president’s candid assessment came as voices in the U.S. and abroad criticize the administration for its apparent lack of a plan on how to resolve Iran’s leadership program.
 Those questions have become especially pointed as estimates of the war’s cost are released.
 Kent Smetters, director of the Penn Wharton Budget Model, recently told Fortune the total economic toll on the U.S. could reach as high as $210 billion.
 This figure accounts for direct military expenditures—estimated at up to $95 billion—alongside massive disruptions to trade, energy markets, and financial conditions around the globe.